 A termite baiting system is, well, just that: a baiting system for termites!
 To be serious, a termite baiting system is used to control termite infestations by deploying ‘tasty’ baits above or below ground to attract termites before they reach a home or business.

 How do termite baiting systems work?

-Termite baiting systems work by either deploying a non-toxic (i.e. cardboard, paper, wooden stakes, or other cellulose-containing material) or a toxic bait (i.e. Trelona or Sentricon, etc) below or above the ground.
-Non toxic baits are deemed as monitoring systems and we call toxic baits, active baits.
-Termites feast on these baits which then tell us that there are in fact termites and in turn kill the termites that fed on an active bait.
+Termite baiting systems work by either deploying a non-toxic bait (i.e. cardboard, paper, wooden stakes, or other cellulose-containing material) or a toxic bait (i.e. Trelona or Sentricon, etc) below or above the ground.
+Non-toxic baits are deemed as monitoring systems and we call toxic baits active baits.
+Termites feast on these baits, which then tells us that there are in fact termites — and in turn the active baits kill the termites that fed on them.
 A toxic bait may sound evil to some people, but have you seen the damage these pests can do!

 Why do people think termite baiting systems are the best option to prevent termites? — 3 Myths